AdobeDocs/experience-platform.en/help/sources/connectors/cloud-storage/kinesis.md

 ### Set up access policy

-A [!DNL Kinesis] stream requires the following permissions to create a source connection: `GetShardIterator`, `GetRecords`, `DescribeStream`, and `ListStreams`.
+A [!DNL Kinesis] stream requires the following permissions to create a source connection:

+- `GetShardIterator`
+- `GetRecords`
+- `DescribeStream`
+- `ListStreams`

 These permissions are arranged through the [!DNL Kinesis] console and are checked by Platform once you enter your credentials and select your data stream.

 The example below displays the minimum access rights required to create a [!DNL Kinesis] source connection.